Carreau/phd-dissertation/parts/part2.rst

 ..
 ..
 Then the probe bead will be approached at constant speed toward the actin-bead,
 .. eventually indenting the actin network while the exerted forced recorded on the
-.. actin bead increase.
+.. actin-bead increase.
 ..
 ..
-The probe bead will then be stopped close to the actin bead for a few seconds
+The probe bead will then be stopped close to the actin-bead for a few seconds
 .. letting some time to the network to relax, and usually accompanied with a
-.. decrease of force on the actin bead.
+.. decrease of force on the actin-bead.
 ..
 ..
 The probe bead then retract to it's initial position at the same speed it was
 .. approached.